papagina/MeshConvolution/README.md

 ### 2. Environment
 For compiling and running the C++ project in *GraphSampling*, you need to install cmake, ZLIB and opencv.

-For running the python code in GraphAE, I recommend to use anaconda virtual environment with python3.6, numpy, pytorch0.4.1 or higher version such as pytorch1.3, plyfile, json, configparser, tensorboardX, matplotlib, transforms3d, opencv-python.
-For visualization, you will need freeglut and pythonOpenGL.
+For running the python code in GraphAE, I recommend to use anaconda virtual environment with python3.6, numpy, pytorch0.4.1 or higher version such as pytorch1.3, plyfile, json, configparser, tensorboardX, matplotlib, transforms3d and opencv-python.

 ### 3. Data Preparation
 #### Step One:
 Download registrations_f.hdf5 and registrations_m.hdf5 from [D-FAUST](http://dfaust.is.tue.mpg.de/) to data/DFAUST/ and use code/GraphAE/graphAE_datamaker_DFAUST.py to generate numpy arrays, train.npy, eval.npy and test.npy for training, validation and testing, with dimension pc_num*point_num*channel (pc for a model instance, point for vertex, channel for features).
 Please write to me for getting the exact training and testing data we used in the paper.

 #### Step Two:
 Pick up an arbitray mesh in the dataset as the template mesh and create: